qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/data-model.md

 * The code editor offers code-completion
 * The code editor updates correctly all properties when they are renamed

-This syntax is based on the <span class="inline-code">System.Linq.Expressions</span> standard namespace.
+This syntax is based on the <span class="inline-code">System.Linq.Expressions</span> namespace.

 ### Linq expressions

 Considering that the getter syntax is based on LINQ expressions, there is nothing stopping us from using their full power.

-CodeSample:DataModelLinq:Json
+CodeSample:DataModelLinq:View

 <div class="block-note"><span class="inline-code">b.AsString(...)</span> converts <i>any</i> type to string.</div>

-You can run C# LINQ expressions client side.
+You can **run C# LINQ expressions client side**.
 Take your time.
 Let that sink in.